 Your LinkedIn picture is worth a thousand words.

 Ready for your next challenge?
 Want to take that leap?
 Well, LinkedIn is an effective tool when you're looking for a new role.
-However, before you can start reaping the rewards from this networking site, there are some things you should know.
+However, before you can start reaping the rewards from this networking site there are some things you should know.
 Let's take a moment to talk about your LinkedIn profile picture.

 One study from the University of York's Department of Psychology found that participants determined a great deal about a stranger simply by glancing at a picture.
-In that instant, they were able to decide whether that person is attractive, dominant or trustworthy.
+In that instant, they were able to decide whether that person is attractive, dominant, or trustworthy.
 You can imagine, then, that finding the right LinkedIn profile picture could mean the difference between getting an interview and getting a rejection email.
 Here's everything that you need to consider when choosing your photo.

 Take the time to get the frame right

 Before you consider picking your LinkedIn profile picture, think about the frame.
 You might be ready for your close-up, but a super close picture of your face is not going to be the most effective way to go.
-Equally, you don't want to opt for a full-length body shot, even if you are clad in a stellar outfit.
+Equally, you don't want to opt for a full-length body shot - even if you are clad in a stellar outfit.
 Your face, more than anything else, is what makes you recognisable.

 Instead, the frame should include your head and a little space at the top, too.
-As a general rule, your face should take centre stage in the frame, which means that it ought to take up around 60 percent of the square.
+As a general rule, your face should take centre stage in the frame, which means that it ought to take up around 60 percent of the space.
 That leaves just enough space for your shoulders as well.

 Dress to impress

 Since your shoulders are going to be in the frame, you need to make sure that your outfit is a winner.
 Remember: dress for the job you want, not the job you currently have.
 For example, if you work as a bartender at the moment but you're applying for a PR role, your attire should be appropriate for the latter.
 A plain, block-coloured shirt or blouse should do the trick.

 Keep it appropriate and current